-I can’t remember how I hedged answering that question, but I’ll let you in on a little secret: I did NOT have songs.
+I hedged answering that question, and I’ll let you in on a little secret: I did NOT have songs.
 I just had scattered piles of ideas.

 My thoughts went a little something like this: “How can you expect me to finish songs while pulling THIS schedule?
 Come on, just say yes for now, I’ll figure it out.”
 But my hubby in all his wisdom cut straight to the chase: To make an album, I needed songs.

-I’ll not kid you, our schedule is definitely challenging.
 Any of you who have children will nod to this: it’s entirely impossible to get it ALL done.
-You have to let things go.
 You might get the little ones to school on time, but maybe your bills are a day late or the fridge is running on empty.
 You just choose your priorities for that day, and shuffle the rest.
 At least that’s what we do in our house.
 It works, and we have a blast.
 All is good.

 And here’s the best part of the story: